sabin413/xbitinfo-data-compression/README.md

 # xbitinfo-data-compression

 This repository provides Python scripts for compressing a single file (or all files inside a directory and its subdirectories at any depth) using a precomputed bitinformation `.ini` config file.
-Once the number of keepbits for each variable is precomputed and stored in a config  file, it can be used by netcdf4's standard compression method to compress any file in the same collection.
+Once the number of keepbits for each variable is precomputed and stored in a config  file, it can be used by xarray's netcdf4 compression method to compress any file in the same collection.
 The script used to precompute the bitinformation is also included.
 ## **Scripts**